 The Talaq (Divorce) procedure in Thailand is explained here.
 If you are getting divorced in Thailand as a Muslim, then there are certain procedures that will need to be followed.
 There have been many amendments in Thailand and repealing of laws.
 Such as the Muslim Family and Inheritance Law in Thailand which was repealed in 1943.
 The topic was part of a research project in Thailand and Malaysia as to Thai law and Sharia relating to marriage dissolution without a Sharia Court.

 The topic is more for discussion into the possible drafting of new laws in Thailand with regard to Southern Thailand and Talaq, as a divorce is called in Arabic.
 The issue is raising its head again after reports in the US have asked if writing Talaq three times is valid on Facebook as a divorce under Islamic law.
-There is a rather extensive topic on the Huffington Post in this regards.
+There is a rather extensive topic on the Huffington Post in this regard.
 Here we will look at the history and current Islamic law in Thailand with regards to divorce proceedings.

-The process in Thailand was that the husband would first say Talaq in front of the village Imam and the second in the office of the Muslim Religious Committee Council Committee (MRCC) which was also called the Majlis which had been available in the Southern Provinces.
-After the Talaq has been confirmed the Imam or Majlis will issue you with a certificate of having witnessed the Talaq.
+The process in Thailand was that the husband would first say Talaq in front of the village Imam.
+Then the second in the office of the Muslim Religious Committee Council Committee (MRCC).
+These also called the Majlis which had been available in the Southern Provinces.
+After the Talaq has been confirmed.
+The Imam or Majlis will issue you with a certificate of having witnessed the Talaq.

 Speak to a lawyer about your Talaq in Thailand if you wish to get divorced but want to start the process in the traditional Islamic divorce proceedings.

-The information contained in our website is for general information purposes only and does not constitute legal advice.
+The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.